-Upper division engineering courses are restricted to engineering majors who have been admitted to the junior year.
-Such admission requires completion of all lower division prerequisites, as well as English 110 or its equivalent, with no grade less than C (2.00).
+Upper division engineering courses are restricted to engineering majors who have been formally admitted to departmental candidacy.
+Such admission requires completion of all lower division prerequisites, as well as English 110 or its equivalent.

-Allied Health Technology Vicky M. Brautigan, Ph.D., Chairperson Andrea C. Skelly, BS, RDMS Director, Diagnostic Ultrasound Program
+Allied Health Technology Vicky M. Brautigan, Ph.D., Chairperson

+Andrea C. Skelly, BS, RDMS, Director, Diagnostic Ultrasound Program